 Icefields Parkway – Hikes and Highlights

 The Icefields Parkway has to be one of the most beautiful roads on the planet.
-It links Banff to Jasper in Alberta, Canada, with 230 km (143 miles) of ridiculously pretty mountain-filled views.
+It links Banff to Jasper in Alberta, Canada, with 230 km (143 miles) of spectacular mountain-filled views.

 Icefields Parkway Map – Hikes and Highlights